 - Colorpoint - Dark points with no white.
 There is a lighter colour on the body with a definite contrast between body and point colour.

 - Bicolor – White chest, legs, stomach & ruff, with white inverted V on the face.

 - Mitted – Pointed with white paws, where they coin the name "mitts", on the front feet, with white "boots" on the hind feet, white chin & white belly stripe.

 Ragdoll cats typically go through several growth spurts as they age, and this will continue on and off until they are four years old.
 Do not be deceived by the fat on their belly – a trait of the cat breed.
-So, make sure they always have ample food available to support their growth until you are sure they have reached their mature size.
+Make sure they always have ample food available to support their growth until you are sure they have reached their full size.

-The word most repeatedly used to describe them is quiet, but that does not mean they are sluggish and inactive.
-They love to play with their toys and enter any family activities.
-With positive support in the form of praise and food treats when they do something you like; Ragdolls learn fast and can pick up tricks and good behaviours such as using a scratching post.
-Ragdolls remind you of mealtime or ask for petting in a small, sweet voice but are not overly vocal.
+The word most repeatedly used to describe Ragdolls is quiet, but that does not mean they are sluggish and inactive.
+They love to play with their toys and join in any family activities.
+With positive support in the form of praise and treats when they do something you like, Ragdolls learn fast.
+They can also pick up tricks and good behaviours such as using a scratching post.
+Ragdolls love food and attention equally, so they will remind you when it's mealtime or ask for petting in a small, sweet voice but are not overly vocal.

 Ragdolls originally got their name from their inclination to go limp when picked up.
 While this is not always the case, they are generally happy to be held.
 Their trusting nature means they should be introduced with extra care to existing cats or dogs, who might not be quite as calm and mild.
 Some owners choose to keep them indoors for similar reasons.